sanalzio/Hide-Octotree-User-Script/README.md

 # Hide Octotree
 It hides the Octotree button.

 **!
-Please move the Octotree button to the top-right corner to use this script.**
+Please move the Octotree button to the top-left corner to use this script.**

 [
 ![custom badge](https://img.shields.io/badge/Install%20Script-gray.svg?&logo=tampermonkey&logoColor=000)